AhmadMAlsakka/AhmadMAlsakka/README.md

 - 👋 Hi, I’m @Ahmad Alsakka
+- Currently worjing as a .Net developer :)

 <!---
 AhmadMAlsakka/AhmadMAlsakka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.